 How to Spot Phishing Scams

-It is easy to uncover a crude phishing scam.
-For example, if you get an email from a bank you’ve never opened an account at, then don’t follow the link and enter your personal information.
-Now, if you actually have an account at the institution it gets more interesting.
+Uncovering most scams is easy.
+For example, if you get an email from a bank you don’t have an account at, you'll likely ignore it.
+But if you actually have an account at the institution, it gets more challenging.

-Let’s all work together to prevent phishing scams.
+Even if you haven't fallen for phishing scams, you can help prevent them.
 If you receive a suspicious email, report it.
-You can send it to the US Federal Trade Commission at firstname.lastname@example.org or you can just click the “Report as Junk” (or similar) button on your email program.
+You can send it to email@example.com or forward texts to SPAM (7726).
+You should also click the “Report as Junk” (or similar) button on your email program.